mia-platform/documentation/docs/getting_started/faqs.md

 ### When a project is deployed, what is released?

-No, it won't.
 The Deploy of a project will only release the configuration [set as a *Git repo path* during project creation](../development_suite/set-up-infrastructure/create-project#step-2-repository).

 :::tip
 From Console, click on Git provider icon, at the top right part of the Console, to open the project configurations repository